belkhir-aziz/churn-solution/README.md

 # Churn-solution
 This project provides a real solution for companies which suffer from the churn:Nowadays, many entrepreneurs have tended to use the ML model to detect client with bad behavior, in order to give them new offers and opportunities convince them not to leave.
-This act appears simple and worth it, but it can cost much resources without getting advantages.
+This act appears simple and worth it, but it can cost much resources without getting any effective result.
 So choosing a good strategy to give offers is so important as it can lead to a successful process.

 ### Prerequisites
 -machine learning model (tree solution)